Everyone has a story to tell

 In 2010 Tri-Seven returned to Alaska due in part to the Alaska Film/Television Tax Incentive Program.
 The two would later establish www.alaskafilmmakers.com in 2011 helping to develop events like Open Projector Night and Solstice Showcase in collaboration with the Alaska Film Forum.
 All working to make the Tri-Seven Pictures name and logo a recognized entity throughout Alaska and associated production communities.

-Professionally D.K. established himself as one of Alaska’s leading Assistant Directors and Production Managers.
+Professionally D.K. established himself as one of Alaska’s leading Producers and Assistant Director.
 His work has taken him all over the Alaska, up and down the west coast and central United States working on feature films, commercials, political campaigns and reality television.
-Katherine has continued working in marketing and development for non-profit organizations.
-Most recently heading up her own event planning business Hey Girl Events.
+Katherine currently continues her work in marketing and development for non-profit organizations and small businesses.

-Of course narrative storytelling remains the main priority for both D.K. and Katherine.
+Narrative storytelling remains the main priority for both D.K. and Katherine.
 Tri-Seven Pictures continues to produce award winning films and promotion material year after year.
 Each project featuring both established and up and coming directors and on-screen talent.
 Each story exploring new genres and expanding the company’s portfolio.
+Recently Tri-Seven has expanded their portfolio to include their first feature film "Army & Coop."
+The film was produced in association with writer/director Dennis Hefter of No Clue Entertainment.

-To date Tri-Seven Pictures continues to build a strong network of professional storytellers from all over the country.
-Today D.K. and Katherine are looking forward to expanding their production base into the continental U.S. as they settle into their new home in Denver, Colorado.
+Now based in Denver, CO Tri-Seven Pictures continues to build a strong network of professional storytellers from all over the country.
 Everyone has a story to tell and Tri-Seven Pictures is here to help bring your ideas from concept to final product.
 Only question is…what’s your story?

 Creative Portfolio - Download PDF